-A particular dynamics of these two modes of functioning is described by the term pure conscious event (PCE).
-Supported by Robert Forman, PCEs are critically approached by a number of authors who have questioned both the very existence of PCEs and their universality.
-I support the idea that the framework of the mystical experiences is fundamentally the same all over the world, and we can find its common traits using psychological assessment methodology and looking at archetypal levels, using dreamwork psychology methodology.
+A particular dynamic of these two modes of functioning is described by the term pure conscious event (PCE).
+Supported by Robert Forman , PCEs are critically approached by several authors who have questioned both the very existence of PCEs and their universality .
+I support the idea that the framework of mystical experiences is fundamentally the same worldwide, and we can find its common traits using psychological assessment methodology and looking at archetypal levels, using dreamwork psychology methodology.

 Activating the witnessing awareness mode: the journey that is not necessary

-The milestones of the transformational journey to the deeper parts of the Self are presented in a very simple but technical way in Yoga Sutra of Patanjali, when he describes the path to Samadhi, and then through different stages of Samadhi, until the final realization is obtained and habituated.
+The milestones of the transformational journey to the deeper parts of the Self are presented in a straightforward but technical way in Yoga Sutras of Patanjali, when he describes the path to Samadhi, and then through different stages of Samadhi, until the final realization is obtained and habituated.

 But, there is no need to sit in meditation to achieve the witnessing awareness mode.
-It is exactly the opposite.
-Your mind is imagining that you need a journey, but in fact, you don’t.
-Witnessing is not a process, but a conscious choice.
+It is precisely the opposite.
+The mind is imagining that we need a journey, but in fact, we don’t.
+Witnessing is a conscious choice.
 Starting the witnessing awareness mode may be a serendipity event or a guided result, with simple instructions: paying attention to the present moment and letting go of your mind.
 Many of the simple techniques are provided by the teachers of Advaita and other non-dual movements.

-The witnessing experience appears naturally during life, then it is forgotten
+1) Natural occurrence: The witnessing experience appears naturally during life, then it is forgotten.

 “Q: Should all vasanas, (memory imprints, patterns) be completely overcome before Self Realization takes place, or some may remain for Self Realization to destroy?